 Candidates must be AISD paraprofessional with two successful years in the district.
 They must be bilingual (English/Spanish), completed 48 college hours with a GPA of 2.5 or greater.
 There is an application process.
 The committee only selects 10 scholarship recipients per year.

-Villarreal added that there are other benefits that help the future teachers.
+Villareal added that there are other benefits that help future teachers.
 For instance, the recipients work 20 hours per week as bilingual instructional aides.
-And they earn full salary when university courses are in session.
+And they earn a full salary when university courses are in session.
 Bilingual teachers also earn a stipend ($4,500).

 Many of the scholarship recipients have a strong sense of loyalty to the district and have a desire to pay it forward.
 Some past recipients have gone on to become leaders at the campuses they serve.
 A few examples include Ash Kirk, Luis Lucio, Elizabeth Ball Iglesias, and Delma Molina.
 They all started out as paraprofessionals.
 They all are past recipients.
 And they all served as bilingual teachers.
 Today, Kirk serves as principal at Black Elementary School.
 Lucio is an assistant principal at Carroll Academy.
 Elizabeth Ball Iglesias currently serves as a science skills specialist at Parker Intermediate School.
 And Delma Molina is a counselor at Wilson Intermediate School.